zenangst/Spots/Documentation/Getting started guide.md

 ## Creating a component model.

 We now have to create some model data for our `Component`.
 All components in `Spots` share the same data model, it is called `ComponentModel`.
 The `ComponentModel` is used as the data source for any UI object that will be used inside of `Spots`.
-Lets create a small component model to be used in our application.
+Let's create a small component model to be used in our application.

 ```swift
 let model = ComponentModel(kind: .list, items: [